Banat: History

 The first known inhabitants of present-day Banat were the Neolithic populations.
 In the 4th century BC, Celtic tribes settled in this area.
 Various Hallstatt and La Tène objects were found in this area.
 The most important tribes were the Scordisci and the Taurisci.
 The Scordisci, who formed a powerful state even minted their own coins, imitating the Macedonian tetradrachm.
 The Scordisci subdued as all the other tribes in the region to the getic ruler Burebista, therefore their region was part of the Dacian kingdom under Burebista in the first century BC, but the balance of power in the area partially changed during the campaigns of Augustus.
 At the beginning of the 2nd century AD, Trajan led two wars against the Dacians: the campaigns of 101–102, and 105–106.
 Eventually, the territory of Banat fell under Roman rule.
 It became an important link between Dacia province and the other parts of the Empire.
 Roman rule had a significant impact: castra and guard stations were established and roads and public buildings built.
 The public bath establishments of Ad Aquas Herculis, modern-day Băile Herculane were also established.
-Some of the important Roman settlements in Banat were: Arcidava (today Vărădia), Centum Putea (today Surducu Mare), Berzobis (today Berzovia), Tibiscum (today Jupa), Agnaviae (today Zăvoi), Ad Pannonios (today Teregova), Praetorium (today Mehadia), and Dierna (today Orșova).
+Some of the important Roman settlements in Banat were: Arcidava (today Vărădia),Centum Putea, Berzobis (today Berzovia), Tibiscum (today Jupa), Agnaviae (today Zăvoi), Ad Pannonios (today Teregova), Praetorium (today Mehadia), and Dierna (today Orșova).

 In 273 AD Emperor Aurelian withdrew the Roman Army from Dacia.
 The area fell into the hands of foederati such as the Sarmatians (Iazyges, Roxolani, Limigantes) and later the Goths, who also took control of other parts of Dacia.